 Here's how it works:

 You decide that you want to make me an offer.
 You hit the "Make an Offer" button.
 How much should you offer?
-A good guide is 25% off, but you can offer anything that you want.
+A good guide is 10 to 20% off, but you can offer anything that you want.
+The fresher the find, the less I want to discount it.
+If I've had it for a while, I will be more willing to move it along at a nice discount.
 I review every offer personally.

 You can send a little note with your offer, which I love.
 The problem with the app is that it does not let me answer you directly.
 I have to answer within the response email or send you a separate email.
 So if you ask me for more information about the item, look for an email from me.